 - Tax planning: Structuring your business and transaction to minimize tax burden and maximize after-tax proceeds

-- Exit readiness assessment: Identifying gaps before buyers find them during due diligence
+- Exit readiness assessment: Identifying gaps before buyers find them during due diligence, informed by real-world Bennett Financials case studies that show how similar businesses improved value before a sale

 - Due diligence preparation: Clean books and audit-ready financials that accelerate the process